Travel Guide Customize Your Trip

 • Views of the high mountains in the Everest Region like Cho you (8153m), Gyanchung Kang (7922m), Everest (8848m), Lhotse (8501m), and Makalu

-Everest base camp heli trek cost Details- 4 Days
+Everest base camp trek cost with Helicopter Details- 4 Days.

-Everest base camp Heli trek is the easiest and shortest tour to the world’s highest peak.
-This package will take you to the Everest Base Camp in the most convenient way and save you from the challenges of trekking to Everest.
+The Everest base camp trek with heli is expensive compared to a regular trek.
+The Heli trek is the easiest and shortest tour to the world’s highest peak.
+This package will take you to the Everest Base Camp most conveniently and save you from the challenges of trekking to Everest.
 You will be in the Everest Region for only four days and make a remarkable journey possible.

-The Everest Heli Tour is considered a luxury trek package for the Everest Base Camp.
-Moreover, it is a memorable experience that provides a unique viewpoint of one of the world’s most stunning locations.
+The Everest Heli Tour is a luxury trek package to Everest Base Camp.
+It is a memorable experience that provides a unique viewpoint of one of the world’s most stunning locations.
 Overall, the Heli Tour is a fantastic alternative for people who wish to experience the splendor of the Himalayas without the physical difficulties of hiking.

 Here’s how the itinerary goes for your tour in the Everest Region via Helicopter: